CAPTRSTEAM/survey-app/survey-taker/README.md

 - **Missing Parameters**: Falls back to sample survey if `token` or `url` are missing
 - **API Failures**: Handles 400, 403, 404, and network errors gracefully
 - **Parameter Flexibility**: Works with or without `exerciseId`/`appInstanceId`
-- **CORS Issues**: Provides detailed logging for debugging platform integration
+- **CORS Issues**: Provides logging for platform integration troubleshooting
 - **No Survey Data**: Uses fallback survey if platform doesn't provide survey configuration
 - **Asset Loading**: Uses relative paths to avoid 403 errors on JavaScript files
 - **Database Failures**: **NEW!** Gracefully handles database save failures with fallback